Hendrix-CS/csci150/labs/doublets.md

 #### Step 2.2 - Main program (2 points)

 Based on your pseduocode description, implement your program in Python, within a function named `main()`.
+When you have received the user's input concerning the character position to change and new character to use, call `swap_character()` to build the updated word.
 Include the printing of the number of solution steps, but do not include the solution chain until Step 2.3.

 Place all of your code into a function named `main()`.
 The program structure should